1. Do I have to have a disability to enter?

 2. What are the race distances?

-You can choose from the following challenges: 100m, 1k, Super Sensory 1k, 5k or 10k.
+You can choose from the following challenges: 10km, 5km, 1km, 100m and Super Sensory 1km.
 Run it, walk it, wheel it, push it or be pushed.
 Everybody can together, side by side.

 3. Is this a competitive event?

-Only if you want it to be!
-Parallel is a push/run with an emphasis on fun.
-Everyone will be given a free chip timer which will record the time they take to complete their challenge so they know what to beat next year!
+Only if you want it to be.
+Everyone will be given a free chip timer which will record the time they take to complete their challenge so they know what to beat next year.
 It’s not about a single winner, but coming together to support each other over the finish line.
 We believe every participant should be celebrated for taking part.

 4. Are there cut-off times?

 No there are no cut-off times.
 Everyone will be given the time they need to finish the race.